Location Scout Services

 Finding perfect filming locations from the medinas of Marrakech to the Sahara and Atlas Mountains.

-Morocco offers filmmakers an extraordinary range of settings, from the labyrinthine medinas of Marrakech and Fez to the dramatic Atlas Mountains, the vast Sahara Desert, the Atlantic and Mediterranean coastlines, the fortified ksar of Aït-Ben-Haddou, and the purpose-built Atlas Studios in Ouarzazate.
-This proximity of diverse environments within short distances has made Morocco a favourite for productions including Gladiator, Game of Thrones, and Kingdom of Heaven.
+Here is how this works in practice.
+Morocco gives filmmakers an extraordinary range of settings, from the labyrinthine medinas of Marrakech and Fez to the dramatic Atlas Mountains, the vast Sahara Desert, the Atlantic and Mediterranean coastlines, the fortified ksar of Aït-Ben-Haddou, and the purpose-built Atlas Studios in Ouarzazate.
+This proximity of varied environments within short distances has made Morocco a favourite for shoots including Gladiator, Game of Thrones, and Kingdom of Heaven.

-Through NeedAFixer, we connect you with location scouts who maintain an extensive database of verified Moroccan locations.
-Our professionals hold established relationships with the Centre Cinématographique Marocain (CCM), Marrakech Film Commission, Ouarzazate Film Commission, and heritage authorities, enabling efficient permitting and access to ancient kasbahs, desert landscapes, mountain passes, and Atlas Studios' massive backlots.
+Here is the short of it.
+Through NeedAFixer, we connect you with location scouts who keep an extensive database of verified Moroccan locations.
+Our pros hold set up relationships with the Centre Cinématographique Marocain (CCM), Marrakech Film Commission, Ouarzazate Film Commission, and heritage authorities, enabling efficient permitting and access to ancient kasbahs, desert landscapes, mountain passes, and Atlas Studios' massive backlots.

 Location Scouting Expertise